google/santa/docs/deployment/sync-servers.md

 * [Zercurity](https://github.com/zercurity/zercurity): A dockerized service for managing and monitoring applications across a large fleet using Santa + Osquery.

 Alternatively, `santactl` can configure rules locally without a sync server.

+See the [Syncing Overview](../introduction/syncing-overview.md) page for an explanation of how syncing works in Santa.